-\paragraph{Zero-shot domain adaptation:} zero-shot domain adaptation can be categorized into three groups --- MMD-based methods, adversarial methods, and optimal-transport-based methods.
-MMD-based methods~\cite{long2015learning, sun2016return, long2017deep} minimize the maximum mean discrepancy (MMD)~\cite{gretton2012kernel} between the mean embeddings of two distributions in reproducing kernel Hilbert space.
-Adversarial methods~\cite{ganin2016domain, long2017conditional} are motivated by theory in~\cite{ben2007analysis, ben2010theory} suggesting that a good cross-domain representation contains no discriminative information about the origin of the input.
-They learn domain invariant features by a min-max game between the domain classifier and the feature extractor.
-Optimal transport-based methods~\cite{shen2018wasserstein} estimate the empirical Wasserstein distance~\cite{redko2017theoretical} between two domains and minimizes the distance in an adversarial manner All three categories rely on two networks --- a feature extractor network and a task classifier network.
-Adversarial and OT-based methods use an additional network, the domain classifier.
-Assuming source and target domains have the same modality, previous methods use the same feature extractor for both domains such as convolutional neural networks for image domains. \paragraph{Label propagation (LP):} LP~\cite{zhu2005semi} is a traditional graph mining algorithm which can solve the zero-shot domain adaptation problem on a heterogeneous graph.
-In LP, nodes propagate their labels to their neighbors according to normalized edge weights.
+\paragraph{Zero-shot domain adaptation (DA)} transfers knowledge from a source domain with abundant labels to a target domain which lacks them.
+Zero-shot DA can be categorized into three groups --- MMD-based methods, adversarial methods, and optimal-transport-based methods.
+MMD-based methods~\cite{long2015learning, long2017deep,sun2016return} minimize the maximum mean discrepancy (MMD)~\cite{gretton2012kernel} between the mean embeddings of two distributions in reproducing kernel Hilbert space.
+Adversarial methods~\cite{ganin2016domain, long2017conditional} are motivated by theory in~\cite{ben2010theory, ben2007analysis} suggesting that a good cross-domain representation contains no discriminative information about the origin of the input.
+They learn domain-invariant features by a min-max game between the domain classifier and the feature extractor.
+Optimal transport-based methods~\cite{shen2018wasserstein} estimate the empirical Wasserstein distance~\cite{redko2017theoretical} between two domains and minimizes the distance in an adversarial manner.
+All three categories rely on two networks --- a feature extractor network and a task classifier network.
+Adversarial and OT-based methods use an additional domain classifier network.
+Due to the assumption that source and target domains have the same modality~\footnote{In our problem, source and target node types could have either (1) different distributions on the same attribute space or (2) entirely different attribute spaces}, the standard DA setting assumes identical feature extractors across domains.
+More descriptions can be found in Appendix~\ref{appendix:baseline}.

+\paragraph{Label propagation (LP)} approaches (e.g.,~\cite{zhu2005semi}) use message-passing to pass each node's label to its neighbors according to normalized edge weights.
 LP relies on only a graph's edges, and is therefore easily applied to a heterogeneous graph -- labels are simply propagated across edges, regardless of type.
-We propose another simple baseline, embedding propagation (EP).
-Similar to LP, EP recursively averages embeddings from the source domain until they reach the target domain.
-EP exploits both feature information and graph structure, but only uses the source features.
+In this paper we also evaluate a similarly-simple baseline, embedding propagation (EP).
+Similar to LP, EP recursively propagates source embeddings (computed using source labels) until they reach the target domain.
+EP exploits both node attribute information and the node adjacencies, but only uses the source node embeddings.